 Where is information on Bright Futures Scholarships located?

 The Florida Bright Futures Scholarship Program rewards students for their academic achievements during high school by providing funding to attend a postsecondary institution in Florida.
-For more information, visit http://www.floridastudentfinancialaid.org/SSFAD/bf/.
+For more information, visit the Florida Bright Futures Scholarship Program website.